-A. Parent of a Student, an Eligible Student or the Parent of an Eligible Student Who is Also a Dependent Student an eligible student who is also a dependent student who is or has been in attendance in the school district to inspect or review the education records of the student, except those records which are made confidential by state or federal law or as otherwise provided in Section VIII of this policy.
+A. Parent of a Student, an Eligible Student or the Parent of an Eligible Student Who is Also a Dependent Student

+The school district shall permit the parent of a student, an eligible student, or the parent of an eligible student who is also a dependent student who is or has been in attendance in the school district to inspect or review the education records of the student, except those records which are made confidential by state or federal law or as otherwise provided in Section VIII of this policy.